PostgreSQL and typeorm - Advanced Querying - (Aggregations, AND, OR, BETWEEN for Dates)

 }

 Note above that I set the precision to 3.
-This is to ensure that the seconds precision stored in postgres matches with javascript.
+This is millisecond precision, which matches JavaScript's Date object.

 It's very common in databases to have updated, created and deleted timestamp columns.